Ṭ

 Ṭ (minuscule: ṭ) is a letter of the Latin alphabet, formed from T with the addition of a dot below the letter.

-It is used in the orthography of the Mizo language and Hmar language and is pronounced like a 'tr' or 'ch' as in 'cheese' or 'change'.
+It is used in the orthography of the Mizo, Hakha Chin, Falam Chin and Hmar language and is pronounced like a 'tr' or 'ch' as in 'cheese' or 'change'.
 Although the Mizo language has both a separate 't' and 'r' in its alphabet, they are not used in the combination 'tr' and a Ṭ or ṭ is used instead.

 It is used in the transcription of Afro-Asiatic languages to represent an "emphatic t", in romanization of Arabic and Syriac, and in the Berber Latin alphabets.

-In the transcription of Arabic, it corresponds to the letter ṭāʾ (ط).
+In the transcription of Arabic, it corresponds to the letter ṭāʾ.
 It is also used in the Bhojpuri language as a single consonant to represent 'tr'.

 In transliterating Indo-Aryan, East Iranian and Dravidian languages it represents a retroflex t.
 It was also formerly used for the same sound in Javanese, but has now been replaced by the digraph "th".
 It is used in writing the letters ṭ and ṭh of Pali, an important language in Theravada Buddhism.
 It is also used for literature in the Chin language.
 It is after T in the alphabets, as it is pronounced differently from T.

+In modern discussion of Early Old French (9th-11th centuries), it represents a voiceless dental fricative, /[θ]/, a sound that disappeared by the time of late 12th-century Old French as reflected in new spellings.
+Examples: il aimeṭ "he loves" (present indicative, later il aime), aiméṭ "loved" (past participle, later aimé).